wkon621/Salary-Prediction/README.md

  -  distance: number of miles away from major city
  -  salary (target): posted salary in a job posting

 Although the data is relatively clean, I deleted 5 observations becasue salary are listed 0.
-Also, I kept the outliers because less than 1% of data points.
+Also, I kept the outliers because it only account for less than 1% of data points.

 ## Exploratory Data Analysis